prajwaltr93/hershey_dataset/README.md

 Tool to extract svg's from hershey's font definition, dataset of already extracted fonts in svg format is available in compressed to font_svgs zip file.

-actual datset is not uploaded in this repository because of the size 4.2GB ! dataset can be created by simply running the script create_globaldataset.py
+actual datset is not uploaded in this repository because of the size 4.2GB ! dataset can be created by simply following below steps.

 ```
 $./extract_hershey_font.py